jackdally/lre_manager/frontend/src/components/features/ledger/README.md

 ## Components

-- **LedgerPage**: Main page for the ledger feature with filters and bulk import functionality
+- **LedgerPage**: Main page for the ledger feature with summary KPIs, guidance callout, filters, and bulk import
 - **LedgerTable**: Complex table component with inline editing, bulk operations, and filtering
   - **Header**: Table header with search and filter controls
   - **Table**: Main table component with pagination